 The Galesville Public Library offers Storytime on Fridays at 10:15 a.m. during the school year.
+Fall of 2021, we are trying an outdoor Storytime, on the square (downtown Galesville) in the bandstand/gazebo–weather permitting!
 Storytime is intended for children aged almost 3 to 5 years old, and their families or care providers.
-We have lots of fun at Storytime; reading books, singing songs, doing fingerplays, and making art projects.
+We have lots of fun at Storytime; reading books, singing songs, doing fingerplays, and Grab & Go projects.
 Sometimes we even have a treat!
 Storytime is a great help with brain development and getting ready to read.

 Fishing For Fun

 We have a “Fishing For Fun” backpack at our library!
 The Galesville Trout Club provided the entire funding for this backpack full of enjoyment.
 The backpack has an aquatic theme with hands-on activities relating to fishing, freshwater mussels, aquatic invertebrates, and just spending time near water bodies.
 This backpack can be checked out for 3 weeks, just like a book!
 The backpack includes: Telescopic fishing pole, tackle box and tackle, fish identification cards, maps for fishing spots, fishing guide, aquatic invertebrate nets, invertebrate collection tips, magnifying glasses, mussel shells, mussel identification book, Russell the Mussel book, scavenger hunts, Secchi disk, natural resources journal, plus much more!
 To check this item out, ask at the front desk.